Help America Vote Act: Military members and overseas citizens

+Impact on voter registration methods

+Among the impacts of HAVA was a significant modernization of voter registration in the United States.
+By mandating that states establish centralized, computerized statewide voter registration databases, the law laid the groundwork for subsequent innovations in registration processes.

+According to a 2024 report by the Center for Election Innovation & Research, the number of states implementing at least one modern registration method—such as online voter registration (OVR), same-day registration (SDR), or automatic voter registration (AVR)—expanded from seven in 2000 to 46 by 2024.
+This evolution has enhanced administrative efficiency, improved the accuracy of voter rolls, and increased accessibility for eligible voters nationwide.

 Criticisms

 Criticisms of HAVA center around mandated changes in voting technology, voter identification, confusion and voter intimidation, misappropriation of federal funds, and unnecessarily complicating the voter registration process.

 The legislative director of the League of Women Voters of the United States, Lloyd J. Leonard, expressed doubts about the bill.
 He claimed that the bill could disenfranchise voters by purging them from the rolls and by establishing confusing new identification requirements.

 Criticisms of electronic voting machines

 A Pennsylvania court ruled in April 2007 that voting machine certification was the result of what Judge Rochelle Friedman called "deficient examination criteria" which "do not approximate those that are customary in the information technology industry for systems that require a high level of security".
 The court ruled that voters have a right under the commonwealth's constitution to reliable and secure voting systems and can challenge the use of electronic voting machines "that provide no way for Electors to know whether their votes will be recognized" through voter verification or independent audit.

+Since the 2007 ruling, Pennsylvania has significantly enhanced the reliability and security of its electronic voting systems.
+By the 2020 primary election, all 67 counties had implemented voting systems that produce voter-verifiable paper records, meeting contemporary standards for security, auditability, and accessibility.